7+1 Commandments for Writing Irresistible Marketing Hooks

 Commandment 5: Make it effortless

-Most people don’t like doing hard things.
+Most people avoid hard things.
 Your marketing copy should reflect that.

 Engaging with your content should feel effortless.